FAQ / Information

 3.4 Where can I obtain help or information for obtaining accreditation?

 HKAS publications provide information on the requirements for obtaining accreditation.
-Further information may also be obtained from the HKAS Contact-US.
-After receiving an application for accreditation from an organisation, a HKAS accreditation officer will contact the organisation and arrange for an preliminary visit to discuss issues relating to HKAS accreditation.
+Further information may also be obtained from HKAS Contact US.
+After receiving an application for accreditation, a HKAS accreditation officer will contact the organisation to arrange for a preliminary visit to discuss matters related to HKAS accreditation.

 3.5 What are the general requirements for personnel working in applicant and accredited organisations?

-For laboratory personnel, general requirements are given in Section 6.2 of ISO / IEC 17025 (non-medical laboratory) and Section 5.1 of HOKLAS 015 (medical laboratory).
-For inspection bodies the general personnel requirements are given in Chapter 8 of HKIAS 003.
-For certification bodies, the general personnel requirements are given in Section 7 of ISO / IEC 17021.
-Specific requirements for specific technical disciplines are given in the relevant supplementary criteria.
+For laboratory personnel, general requirements for non-medical laboratories are outlined in Section 6.2 of ISO / IEC 17025:2017, while those for medical laboratories are found in Section 6.2 of ISO 15189:2022 and HKAS Policy Document No. 2.
+For inspection bodies, the general personnel requirements are specified in Section 6.1 of HKIAS 003.
+For certification bodies, the general personnel requirements are detailed in Section 7 of ISO / IEC 17021-1:2015.
+Requirements for specific technical disciplines are also given in the relevant supplementary criteria.

 3.6 What types of reference materials are accepted by various HKAS accreditation schemes?

-Laboratories shall meet the requirements stipulated in Section 6.5 of ISO / IEC 17025 and Section 5.3 of HOKLAS 015 for non-medical and medical laboratories respectively.
-Inspection bodies shall refer to Chapter 9 of HKIAS 003 for the reference materials requirements.
+Laboratories must meet the requirements detailed in Section 6.5 of ISO/IEC 17025:2017 and Section 6.5.3 of ISO 15189:2022 for non-medical and medical laboratories, respectively.
+For medical laboratories, the requirements are further elaborated in HKAS Policy Document No. 2.
+Inspection bodies should refer to Section 6.2.10 of HKIAS 003 for the reference materials requirements.
 Laboratories shall also refer to HOKLAS Supplementary Criteria No. 1 for acceptability of chemical reference materials and commercial standard solutions used for the calibration of equipment.

 3.7 What are the metrological traceability requirements for HKAS accreditation schemes?

-Laboratories shall meet the requirements stipulated in Section 6.5 of ISO / IEC 17025 and Section 5.3 of HOKLAS 015 for non-medical and medical laboratories respectively.
-Inspection bodies shall refer to Chapter 9 of HKIAS 003 for the metrological traceability requirements.
+Laboratories must meet the requirements outlined in Section 6.5 of ISO/IEC 17025:2017 and Section 6.5.3 of ISO 15189:2022 for non-medical and medical laboratories, respectively.
+Inspection bodies shall refer to Section 6.2 of HKIAS 003 for the metrological traceability requirements.

 3.8 What are the HOKLAS requirements on evaluation of measurement uncertainty?

-Laboratories shall meet the requirements stipulated in Section 7.6 of ISO / IEC 17025 and Section 5.5.1 of HOKLAS 015 for non-medical and medical laboratories respectively.
-Commentary on the HKAS requirements on measurement uncertainty for non-medical laboratories is given in Section 7.6 of HKAS Policy Document No. 1.
+Laboratories must meet the requirements specified in Section 7.6 of ISO/IEC 17025:2017 and Section 7.3.4 of ISO 15189:2022 for non-medical and medical laboratories, respectively.
+Commentary on the HKAS requirements on measurement uncertainty for non-medical laboratories is detailed in Section 7.6 of HKAS Policy Document No. 1.
 Calibration laboratories shall also refer to HOKLAS Supplementary Criteria No. 13 for additional requirements.

 3.9 What are the HOKLAS requirements on method validation?

-Laboratories shall meet the requirements stipulated in Section 7.2.2 of ISO / IEC 17025 and Section 5.5.1 of HOKLAS 015 for non-medical and medical laboratories respectively.
-Commentary on the HKAS requirements on method validation requirements for non-medical laboratories is given in Section 7.2 of HKAS Policy Document No. 1.
+Laboratories must meet the requirements stipulated in Section 7.2.2 of ISO / IEC 17025:2017 and Section 7.3.3 of ISO 15189:2022 for non-medical and medical laboratories respectively.
+Commentary on the HKAS requirements on method validation requirements for non-medical laboratories is detailed in Section 7.2 of HKAS Policy Document No. 1.
+Requirements for specific technical disciplines are given in the relevant supplementary criteria.

 3.10 Our laboratory intends to seek HKAS accreditation, what are the proficiency testing requirements and when should we enroll in these programmes?

-The requirements are stated in Clauses 3.6 to 3.9 of HOKLAS Supplementary Criteria No. 33.
-These clauses are reproduced below:
+The requirements are stated in Clauses 3.5 to 3.11 of HOKLAS Supplementary Criteria No. 33.

 3.12 What are the typical steps in seeking HKAS accreditation?